Here are a few things you might be wondering:

 Why is youth leadership important?

 Reading Village believes that poverty is a human construct and can be eliminated through the development of grassroots local leadership.
-Our Leaders and Readers Program gives teens the opportunity to build leadership skills during their most formative years and in turn, our youth leaders, seeing the impact they have on the children in their community, are transformed.
-They find self-worth, confidence and a new vision for their community that sparks their initiative to become leaders in other areas of their lives.
-By focusing on the development of youth leaders and using literacy as a vehicle for their leadership development, we focus not on individual achievement but on leveraging individual achievement to better entire communities — without creating dependency on the organization.
+Our scholarship program gives children and teens the opportunity to discover self-worth, confidence and a new vision for their community that sparks their initiative to become leaders in other areas of their lives.
+By focusing on the development of literacy and education as a vehicle for community impact, we hope to not only promote individual achievement, but to leverage that achievement to improve entire communities through the creation and nurturing of a culture of reading and education.

 How will literacy interrupt generational poverty?